thewpsquad/squad-modules/readme.txt

 [I Happy to Give You](https://wordpress.org/support/plugin/squad-modules-for-divi/reviews/?filter=5#new-post)

 == Before Installation ==
-Before installing the Divi Squad Plugin, make sure you have the following requiremen
+Before installing the Divi Squad Plugin, make sure you have the following requirement
   - WordPress version 5.8 or later.
   - Divi theme, Extra Theme or Divi Builder Plugin installed and activated.
   - PHP version 5.6 or later.

 == Installation ==
 You can install the Squad Modules for Divi plugin using one of the following methods: